TruongLouis-Programmer/Project-ForestGuard/README.md

 ---

+## **11. Conclusion**

+TerraNodes represents a new paradigm in environmental stewardship — a **decentralized ecological intelligence network** that rewards transparency, resilience, and sustainability.
+By combining renewable-powered IoT, secure mesh networking, and blockchain economics, TerraNodes turns conservation into a **verifiable and profitable global practice**.

+Governments can now **earn ECO tokens** by protecting forests, maintaining biodiversity, and

+---

 ## **10. Conclusion**

 TerraNodes represents a new paradigm in environmental stewardship — a **decentralized ecological intelligence network** that rewards transparency, resilience, and sustainability.
 By combining renewable-powered IoT, secure mesh networking, and blockchain economics, TerraNodes turns conservation into a **verifiable and profitable global practice**.